-At least a 2.1 in Computer Science/Engineering, or a science/engineering degree with significant computing content.
-Applicants must possess competent mathematical skills.
+A 2:1 Honours degree in Computer Science or Computer Engineering, or another science or engineering subject with a significant computing component.
 Students who have not studied in English must pass a recognised English test.
-This is a highly selective Masters Programme.
-We have only limited number of places available.
+This is a highly selective Masters programme and only a limited number of places are available.

 Months of entry